Faecal incontinence in children (encopresis)

 Laxatives

-Laxatives may be required for 3-4 months and sometimes for up to 6-12 months in younger children, but this should be done under the supervision of your doctor.
+Laxatives may be required for several months, sometimes for up to 6-12 months in younger children, but this should be done under the supervision of your doctor.

 Medical help

 Consult your doctor for help with underwear soiling in your child.
-Your doctor is best placed to advise you on a programme to help your child and to take any medical action (such as enemas) or to organise counselling for your child.
+Your doctor is best placed to advise you on a programme to help your child and to take any medical action or to organise counselling for your child.